tada/pljava-wiki/SQL-functions.md

 <tr><th>Parameter</th><th>Description</th></tr>
 <tr><td>sql type</td><td>The name of the SQL type.
 The name can be qualified with a schema (namespace).
 If the schema is omitted, it will be resolved according to the current setting of the search_path.</td></tr>
 </table>

+<a id="jar_urls"></a>
+## Note on jar URLs

+The `install_jar` and `replace_jar` commands accept a URL (that must be reachable from the server) to a jar file.
+It is even possible, using the rules for jar URLs, to construct one that refers to a jar file within another jar file.
+For example:

+    jar:file:outer.jar!/inner.jar

+However, Java's caching of the "outer" jar may frustrate attempts to replace or reload a newer version within the same session.